 However, when you do this you run the risk of accidentally calling newer APIs, and that's what Lint now helps you detect.

 What about code where you are deliberately calling newer APIs from a class you know will only be loaded in the right circumstances?
 In that case you can "mark" the code as targeting a newer version of the API.
 Simply annotate the code with the new

-If the whole method, or even the whole class, is targeting newer APIs, you can place the annotation on the method or class instead:
+If the whole class is targeting newer APIs, you can place the annotation on the class instead: